Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Processes up to branching and weak bisimilarity

+Both branching and weak bisimilarity preserve depth: if two process expressions are branching or weakly bisimilar, then they have equal depth.
+Furthermore, depth is additive with respect to parallel composition: the depth of a parallel composition is the sum of the depths of its parallel components.
+A process expression with depth $0$ is behaviourally equivalent to $\nil{}$.

-In the remainder of this paper we shall establish that weakly bounded process expressions have a unique parallel decomposition both modulo branching and weak bisimilarity.
+In the remainder of this article we shall establish that bounded process expressions have a unique parallel decomposition both modulo branching and weak bisimilarity.
 We shall derive these results from a more general result about unique decomposition in commutative monoids.